wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 https://techcommunity.microsoft.com/t5/security-compliance-identity/security-community-webinars/ba-p/927888

-See <a target="_blank" href="https://wilsonmar.github.io/security-certifications">https://wilsonmar.github.io/security-certifications</a> - my blog on security certifications.
+See <a target="_blank" href="https://wilsonmar.github.io/security-certifications">my blog on security certifications at<br />https://wilsonmar.github.io/security-certs</a>

 <a name="SC-900"></a>